 - 1. Prune those that flower before the end of June immediately after flowering.
 Flower buds develop during the previous growing season.
 Fall, winter or spring pruning would reduce - the spring flowering display.
 2. Prune those that flower in summer or autumn in winter or spring before new growth - begins, since these plants develop flowers on new growth.
-3. Delay pruning plants grown for ornamental fruits, such as cotoneasters, pyracanthas and viburnums.
-4. Hollies and other evergreens may be pruned during winter in order to use their branches - 5.
+3. Delay pruning plants grown for ornamental fruits, such as cotoneasters, pyracanthas and viburnums 4.
+Hollies and other evergreens may be pruned during winter in order to use their branches - 5.
 Broadleaf evergreen shrubs shall be hand-pruned to maintain their natural appearance after the new growth hardens off.

-6. Hedges or shrubs that require shearing to maintain a formal appearance shall be - .
-Conifers shall be pruned, if required, according to their genus.
-A. Yews, junipers, hemlocks, arborvitae, and false-cypress may be pruned after new growth has hardened off in late summer.
-If severe pruning is necessary, it must pruned as required.
-Dead wood shall be removed from sheared plants before the first completing growth.
-Leave side buds.
-Never cut central leader.
-C. Pines may be lightly pruned in early June by reducing candles.
+for seasonal decoration.
+However, severe pruning of evergreens should be done in early new growth has hardened off in late summer.
+If severe pruning is necessary, it must be done in early spring.
+B. Firs and spruces may be lightly pruned in late summer, fall, or winter after